The complete separation of the two finer asymptotic $\ell_{p}$ structures for $1\le p<\infty$: The space

 \end{itemize}

 \end{rem}

-Next, we define a tree $\T$ on $\{(f,w(f)):f\in V_{(2)} \}$ as in Section \ref{section 1} and consider the trees $\tT$, $\W$ and $\tW$, which are induced by $\T$, and are defined identically to those in Section \ref{section 1}.
+Next, as in Section \ref{section 1}, we define a tree $\T$ on the set of all pairs $(f,w(f))$, for $f\in V_{(2)}$ and $w(f)$ a weight of $f$ and consider the trees $\tT$, $\W$ and $\tW$, which are induced by $\T$, and are defined identically to those in Section \ref{section 1}.
 These are countably branching well-founded trees.
-Finally, let us recall all three incomparability notions of Definitions \ref{incomparabilities 1} and \ref{incomparabilities 2}, and in particular that of asymptotically weakly incomparable (AWI) sequences.
+Finally, let us recall all three incomparability notions of Definition \ref{incomparabilities 1}, as well as the notion of asymptotically weakly incomparable (AWI) sequences in Definition \ref{incomparabilities 2}.

 \begin{dfn} Let $W_{(2)}$ be the smallest subset of $V_{(2)}$ that is symmetric, contains the singletons and whenever $j\in\N$, $f_1<\ldots<f_n$ is an $\S_{n_j}$-admissible AWI sequence in $V_{(2)}$ and $\lambda_1,\ldots,\lambda_n\in\Q$ with $\sum_{i=1}^n \lambda_i^2\le1$, then $m_j^{-1}\sum_{i=1}^n\lambda_if_i\in W_{(2)}$.
 Denote by $\mathfrak{X}_{\text{awi}}^{(2)}$ completion of $c_{00}(\N)$ with respect to the norm induced by $W_{(2)}$. \end{dfn}